imxuyu/imxuyu.github.io/_pages/about.md

 I am Yu Xu (徐榆), a Ph.D. student in Computer Application Technology at **University of Chinese Academy of Sciences**, supervised by Prof. [Juan Cao](https://scholar.google.com/citations?user=fSBdNg0AAAAJ) and Dr. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).

-Currently, I am a Research Intern at **ByteDance**, working on unified multimodal video generation research.
-Prior to this, I was a Research Intern at **Tencent Hunyuan**, where I worked on unified image generation models research.
+Currently, I am a Research Intern at **ByteDance**, working on unified multimodal video generation.
+Prior to this, I was a Research Intern at **Tencent Hunyuan**, where my work focused on unified image generation models.

-Before starting my Ph.D., I received my Master of Science in Computer Science from **The University of Hong Kong**, supervised by Prof. [Benjamin Kao](https://scholar.google.com/citations?hl=en&user=TwSParMAAAAJ), where my research focus on Visual Question Answering.
+Before starting my Ph.D., I received my Master of Science in Computer Science from **The University of Hong Kong**, supervised by Prof. [Benjamin Kao](https://scholar.google.com/citations?hl=en&user=TwSParMAAAAJ), where my research focused on Visual Question Answering.
 I also spent a wonderful time as a Research Assistant at **Kyoto University** in Japan, working on image enhancement algorithms supervised by Prof. [Masaaki Iiyama](https://scholar.google.com/citations?hl=en&user=MI-yYJYAAAAJ) and Dr. [Atsushi Hashimoto](https://scholar.google.com/citations?user=DHIGVL8AAAAJ).

 My research interests lie primarily in Visual Generation and Multimodal Large Language Models.
 I am passionate about advancing the frontiers of Artificial Intelligence Generated Content (AIGC) and multimodal understanding.